ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/smac/configuring-smac-hybrid.md

 | `bool` | true    |

 Description
 :   Performs extra refinement smoothing runs.
 Essentially, this recursively calls the smoother using the output from the last smoothing cycle to further smooth the path for macro-trends.
-This typically improves quality especially in the Hybrid-A\* planner due to the extra “wobbling” it can have due to the very small primitive lengths but may cause the path to get slightly closer to some obstacles.
+This typically improves quality especially in the Hybrid-A\* planner due to the extra "wobbling" it can have due to the very small primitive lengths but may cause the path to get slightly closer to some obstacles.

 ### **`<name>.smoother.refinement_num`**